 In some cases of minor retinal tearing, no treatment is required.
 If the retinal tear causes no symptoms, close monitoring may be all that's needed.

 After Your Retinal Tear Has Been Treated

-If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, call Whetstone Eye Care to schedule a consultation.
+If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, it should be treated right away to avoid further vision problems.
+Call Whetstone Eye Care to schedule a consultation and discuss treatment options.

 - A: Yes.
 Vision loss among those with glaucoma is caused by abnormally high pressure within the eye which permanently damages the optic nerve that delivers the eye’s messages to the brain.

 - A: No. Though they both affect the retina and can lead to vision loss, they have different causes and affect the eye differently.
 Diabetic retinopathy occurs when the small blood vessels in the retina swell and leak as a result of high blood sugar levels.
 The new thin and fragile blood vessels that grow may bleed, causing scar tissue.
 Left untreated, diabetic retinopathy can result in permanent vision loss, even blindness.